lqb2/blog/_posts/2020-08-19-we-dont-hold-people-accountable.md

 * person 1 denies, underplays, or ignores person 2's claims.

-accountability is the work of person 1 sitting with and acknowledging (a) that the hurt or harm DID in fact happen and (b) that they had some part in causing it.
+accountability, imo, is the work of person 1 sitting with and acknowledging (a) that the hurt or harm DID in fact happen and (b) that they had some part in causing it.

 from there, and still within the process of accountability, all sorts of other things become possible. addressing the hurt or harm (though hurt is not always something that can be tended to interpersonally) can happen within an accountability process. restorative or transformative processes and more are also possible to engage in from here.